 Hello!
 I just came across a post on your blog about motherhood and you talked about your father cornering you and your siblings for interviews.
 You seem like you have an amazing father!
 I only wish I could be that amazing of a mother — I do try.
 Anyway, I would love to start interviewing my 6 year old daughter but I’m stuck on how to get the ball rolling.
 What kind of questions would your father ask you?
 Which ones were the most important to ask in your opinion?
 I appreciate any help you can give me as I’m drawing a blank on what questions to ask my daughter.
 I’m truly inspired by your post and am looking forward to reading your blog further.

 Such a great question, and I totally wish I were that amazing of a parent too!
 I’m so grateful for my Dad and all he’s taught me, and still tries to teach, through his example.

 parent child interviews are all about connection

 Back to the question… which is a really good one because questions are key.
 But listening is even more key than figuring out what questions to ask.
 I know I sound like a broken record when I say how much I love the book How to Talk So Kids Will Listen & Listen So Kids Will Talk.
 It has the best tips for great communication.
 I don’t even remember the questions my dad asked… I’m sure different ones each month.
 I just remember the feeling of knowing that he was looking out for me.
 And he wanted to know the details.

-I wanted to do that same thing for my kids, but it definitely works differently in our home.
+I wanted to do that same thing for my kids.
 Note that I don’t do this overly regularly.
-It’s a grand idea to do it once a month.
-Sometimes I’ll go for a stretch of being really on-the-ball about it, and other times I’ll go through a LONG time without touching my “interview” book… If I’m being real, there is one year gap in there.
-That’s just how life rolls.
+Once a month would be ideal.
+Sometimes I’ll go for a stretch of being really on-the-ball about it, and other times I’ll go through a LONG time without touching my “interview” book… That’s just how life rolls.
 And that’s ok by me.
 Because I know it’s there and I just try my best.